Bobby Jack Fowler: Marriage

 On March 6, 1959, Fowler married Theresa Patton and had five children: Johnny, Janey, Pam, Loretta and Randell.
-After his two arrests in 1969, he and Theresa divorced on May 17, 1971, just before he moved to British Columbia.
+He and Theresa divorced on May 17, 1971.

 Known crimes and modus operandi

 Fowler was a transient construction worker who is known to have traveled extensively across North America.
 He spent time "rabbiting around" North America to such places as British Columbia, Florida, Iowa, Louisiana, Texas, Oregon, South Carolina, Arizona, Tennessee and Washington state.
 During his travels he developed an extensive criminal record and is known to have committed several violent crimes.
 As an alcohol, amphetamine, and methamphetamine abuser, Fowler had a criminal record that included attempted murder, sexual assault, and firearms offenses.

 In 1969, he was charged with murdering a man and woman in Texas, but was only convicted of discharging a firearm within city limits.

-Fowler also spent time in a Tennessee prison for sexual assault and attempted murder because, in the words of an investigator, "he tied [a woman] up, beat the hell out of her with her own belt, covered her with brush and left her to die."
+In 1972, Fowler also spent time in a Tennessee prison for sexual assault and attempted murder because, in the words of an investigator, "he tied [a woman] up, beat the hell out of her with her own belt, covered her with brush and left her to die."

 He liked to travel far and wide in beat-up old cars, frequently picked up hitchhikers, and spent time in bars and motels.
 Fowler believed that women he came into contact with who were hitchhiking and hanging out in bars wanted to be sexually assaulted.